ESACT Innovation Award

 Applied science, technologies, systems and processes that enable, facilitate or improve the use of cultured animal cells in research, diagnostic and therapeutic applications.

 The Award is presented at the discretion of the ESACT Award Committee during the ESACT bi-annual Scientific Meeting.
-The value of the Award will be a sum of 5000 together with a commemorative plaque.
-The Award will be presented to the recipient at the ESACT bi-annual Scientific Meeting.
-The 2024 ESACT Innovation Award recipient is invited to present the ESACT Innovation Award Lecture at the ESACT2024 Scientific Meeting held in Edinburgh June 23-26 immediately following the Award presentation.
+The value of the Award will be a sum of 5.000,00 EUR together with a commemorative plaque.
+The Award will be presented to the recipient at the ESACT bi-annual Scientific Meeting, followed by the ESACT Innovation Award Lecture by the recipient.
 The invitation to attend the ESACT Meeting will further include all travel expenses, accommodation during the Meeting and a waiver of registration fees.

-Details regarding the nomination procedure and deadlines can be found on the attached PDF doc:
+Details regarding the nomination procedure and deadlines can be found here.

 Nominees will be judged based on two criteria: